Counterfield

 if only for a second,

-before we have to exhale again.
+before we exhale again.

 We do not determine the space that surrounds us,